16n-faderbank/16n/firmware/_16n_faderbank_firmware/README.md

 ## Compilation

 - You **must** compile this with Tools->USB type set to MIDI or MIDI/Serial (for debugging)
-- Be sure that the board speed is set to 120mhz (overclock) for maximum snappiness.
+- Be sure that the board speed is set to 120mhz (overclock) for maximum repsonsiveness.

 ## Customisation and configuration